-I am flattered to have provide input for a story by an authored whose work I have read for years.
-His name is Dan Tynan and he wrote “8 early warning signs of IT disaster” for CIO Magazine.
+I am flattered to have provided input for a story by an author whose work I have read for years.
+His name is Dan Tynan, and he wrote “8 early warning signs of IT disasters” for CIO Magazine.
 Here is that column. – Oli Thordarson, CEO of Alvaka Networks

 There may be something rotten in your IT department, and if you don’t deal with it soon you could have a disaster on your hands.